mechevarria/event-app/README.md

 # event-app
-Lightweight application to manage events
+Lightweight application to manage items on map
 ##
 implmented as AnguarJS Frontend + Express REST api and Sequelize managed sqlite database.
 By default the sqlite database will be in `/tmp`